MystDexter/Scramble/README.md

 # Scramble

-Scramble is a simple memory test game built on vanilla Js
+Scramble is a simple memory test game

 Play at https://scrambl.netlify.app